DOCUMENT TSC-2026/B73 · BLOG POST 73 · ECOSYSTEM STRATEGY · REV. 01

 This is the part most app founders miss, and it is the part I lived through as a merchant.
 Your churn rate is not yours alone.
 It rides on the seasonal rhythm of the shops you serve.
 A merchant who installs apps in October to gear up for the holiday push and then trims their stack in January is not churning because your product failed.
 They are churning because their year has a shape.

 If you measure churn in a single month and benchmark off it, you will draw the wrong conclusion.
 January and February look like a fit disaster for plenty of healthy apps, simply because a wave of seasonal merchants prunes their app stack after the peak.
-Measure churn on a rolling trailing-twelve-month basis, or at minimum compare the same month year over year, so the seasonal merchants wash out of the signal.
+That same app might look completely healthy if you had measured it in September.
+Measure churn on a rolling trailing-twelve-month basis, or at minimum compare the same calendar month year over year, so the seasonal merchants wash out of the signal.

 "Your churn rate rides on someone else's calendar.
 Measure it over twelve months or it will lie to you twice a year."